miller1ph/My-Portfolio/README.md

     ![image](https://github.com/user-attachments/assets/d5e61aab-1fd2-4fbb-905e-60164f5ae17a)

-     For BENCHMARK comparison, I will be using the ISHARES CORE US AGGREGATE BOND ETF (Ticker: AGG).
+     Since the majority of my holdings are in fixed-income instruments, I will be using the ISHARES CORE US AGGREGATE BOND ETF (Ticker: AGG).
 Below is the overall performance of my portfolio and its relative strength (weakness) against the benchmark:

      ![image](https://github.com/user-attachments/assets/7363b974-87ed-4839-8959-ce947e3dbca3)